Alexander M. Beatty: 1862

 Beattie and his new command remained at Hagerstown until the end of October when the regiment began moving south to Virginia as McClellan shadowed Lee into Virginia.
-Meanwhile, dissatisfied with McClellan's slow movement, Lincoln relieved himn on Wednesday, November 5, 1862, and replaced him with MGEN Burnside.
+Meanwhile, dissatisfied with McClellan's slow movement, Lincoln relieved himn on Wednesday, November 5, 1862, and replaced him with Major General Burnside.
 Burnside planned a late fall offensive that the relied on quick movement and deception.
 Concentrating his army in a visible fashion near Warrenton, he would feign a movement from there toward Richmond, then rapidly shift southeast to Falmouth and cross the Rappahannock River to Fredericksburg, hoping to steal a march on Lee, and advance rapidly along the Richmond, Fredericksburg and Potomac Railroad (RF&P) to Richmond.
 Washington approved, and Halleck wired Burnside, "The President has just assented to your plan," adding for emphasis: "He thinks that it will succeed if you move rapidly; otherwise not."

 With rapid movement key to catching Lee, Beattie and his company, as part of Franklin's Left Grand Division, arrived opposite Fredericksburg at Falmouth on Wednesday, November 19.
 Since the antebellum bridges connecting the two towns had been destroyed during Johnston's withdrawal a year before, any crossing would need to be done at a ford or with pontoon bridges.
 Unfortunately for the men of the 3rd Vermont and Burnside, the required pontoons were not ready and would not arrive until the end of November.
 By the time they arrived, Lee was ensconced in strong defensive positions across the river.